ekilah/ekilah.github.io/posts/heroku-shutdown-github-integration.md

 Orbs, if you don't know, are bits of CircleCI config bundled up for reuse.
 Including one in your config file is easy, and doing so gives you access to jobs/commands/executors/etc that the Orb defines.

-Luckily for us, Heroku maitains an Orb with decent-enough documentation for use with CircleCI, so deploying to Heroku from a CircleCI job isn't all that hard.
+Luckily for us, Heroku maintains an Orb with decent-enough documentation for use with CircleCI, so deploying to Heroku from a CircleCI job isn't all that hard.

 Include this at the top level of your `.circleci/.config.yml` file to import the Orb: